+'''

 booth [selection]

-This pass replaces multiplier cells with an implementation based on the Booth algorithm.
-It operates on \$mul cells whose width of operands is at least 4x4 and whose width of result is at least 8.
-The detailed architecture is selected from two options based on the signedness of the operands to the \$mul cell.
+This pass replaces multiplier cells with a radix-4 Booth-encoded implementation.

+It operates on $mul cells whose width of operands is at least 4x4 and whose

+width of result is at least 8.

+-lowpower

+use an alternative low-power architecture for the generated multiplier

+(signed multipliers only)

+'''